spatial-model-editor/spatial-model-editor/.github/CONTRIBUTING.md

   - [clang-format](https://clang.llvm.org/docs/ClangFormat.html)

-- a CI job also runs these checks, and will automatically add a commit with any required fixes
+- pre-commit.ci will automatically add a commit to a PR with any required fixes